0taylor1/NMDS/README.md

   - latex write-ups of governing mathematical expressions
   - small snippets of code for testing
 * `cvxpy.ipynb`
-  - code for solving problem using cvxpy. draft version
+  - code for solving problem using cvxpy. draft

 ## Setup
 #### Get a copy of this repository